 - the number of shares held by the shareholder; and

-- the class of shares held by the shareholder, including their nominal value (if you are unsure, for further guidance see Calculating and issuing a company’s first shares).
+- the class of shares held by the shareholder, including their nominal value (if you are unsure, for further guidance see The nominal value of shares in a new company).

 You will also need to decide whether you will have the certificate signed by one director in the presence of a witness, or by two directors.